 Under the new Law, new fathers are allowed to take one day off following the birth of their child.
 This paid day off is granted to employees when they present the child’s birth certificate.

-The Law also lays out four months of paid maternity leave (previously three months) for new mothers, which they can avail up to three times in their careers.
-Female workers of more than 25 employees-companies (once 50 employees) can also take up to two years of unpaid leave.
+The Law also provides new mothers with four months of paid maternity leave (previously three months), which they can use up to three times in their careers.
+Female workers of companies with more than 25 employees (once 50 employees) can also take up to two years of unpaid leave.
 Responsibility for financing the compensation for wages while on maternity leave is split between the social insurance scheme (75%) and the employer (25%).

-HR professionals must facilitate employees’ maternity and paternity leave process during the leave application.
-Keeping records of employees’ other time off requirements, including sick and paid annual leave, is also essential for HR managers.
+HR professionals must facilitate employees’ maternity and paternity leave applications.
+They must also keep records of employees’ other time off requirements, including sick and paid annual leave.

 DISMISSALS

-The Law protects employees from automatic dismissal due to improper reasons such as illness.
+The Law protects employees from automatic dismissal for improper reasons such as illness.
 In such cases, the employer would require an order from a labor court before firing a worker.
-However, this ruling does not apply for legitimate reasons, in addition to the eight severe violations named in the current labor law, listed below:
+However, this ruling does not apply for legitimate reasons, in addition to the eight severe violations named in the current labor law listed below:

 - impersonating another person or submitting forged documents,